Skip to main

 • Focus groups

-During the entire product development phase, we collect information about users, their needs, changes in their behavior and emerging problems.
-This stage is an ongoing process and should never stop for the product or service to remain relevant.
+During the entirety of product development, we collect information about users, their needs, changes in their behavior, and emerging problems.
+The 'Listen' stage is an ongoing process and should never stop for the product or service to remain relevant.
 The methods that we can use include:

 • Surveys